antoniofariass/DayForecast/README.md

 - <h1> DayForecast ☁️🌞
-    <h3>Project where you pass in the request body your name and the city you whant the actual wheater, will return the weather and create a user with random number.
+    <h3>Project where you pass in the request body your name and the city you want the actual wheater, will return the weather and create a associate user with random number.

 - <h2> Technologies used: